equinix/metal-cli/docs/metal_hardware-reservation_get.md

 ### Synopsis

 Lists a Project's hardware reservations or the details of a specified hardware reservation.
-When using --json or --yaml flags, the --include=project,facility,device flag is implied.
+When using --json or --yaml flags, the --include=project,device flag is implied.

 ```
 metal hardware-reservation get [-p <project_id>] | [-i <hardware_reservation_id>] [flags]